The falsehood that nicotine use relieves stress is almost as destructive as the tease of "just one" or "just once."

 In fact, it's natural and normal to believe that nicotine is a stress-buster, that it calms us during crisis.
 How could we not?
 We'd felt it happen hundreds or maybe even thousands of times previously.
 Or, did we?

-Stress relief is the most deeply engrained use belief of all.
+Stress relief is possibly the most deeply engrained use belief of all.
 And this deadly belief certainly isn't news to the nicotine addiction industry.

 According to a once secret 1983 Brown & Williamson research memo, "People smoke to maintain nicotine levels" and "stress robs the body of nicotine, implying a smoker smokes more in times of stress due to withdrawal, not to relax."